Nikon D7000 vs Olympus E-410

 |17.||Panasonic L10||Y||- / -||-||-||-||2.0||-||-||-|

-Both the D7000 and the E-410 have been discontinued, but can regularly be found used on eBay.
+Both the D7000 and the E-410 have been discontinued, but can regularly be found used on ebay.
 The E-410 was replaced by the Olympus E-420, while the D7000 was followed by the Nikon D7100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D7000 and E-410 can be found, respectively, in the Nikon D7000 Manual (free pdf) or the online Olympus E-410 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D7000 or the Olympus E-410 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.